tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 The stacked autoencoder is a "hack" to get a deep autoencoder by training only shallow ones.
 Instead of training the autoencoder end-to-end, we train it in a layer-wise, greedy fashion.
-First we take the first encoder and last decoder layer to form a shallow autoencoder.
+First, we take the first encoder and last decoder layer to form a shallow autoencoder.
 After training these layers, we encode the whole dataset with the encoding layer and form another shallow autoencoder from the second encoder and next-to-last decoder layer.
 This second shallow autoencoder is trained with the encoded dataset.
 This process is repeated until we arrive at the innermost layers.